Макроглобулінемія

 (See also Overview of Plasma Cell Disorders.)

 Macroglobulinemia, an uncommon B-cell cancer, is clinically more similar to a lymphomatous disease than to multiple myeloma and other plasma cell disorders.
-Cause is unknown, although certain gene mutations have been associated with the disorder.
-Men are affected more often than women.
-The median age of patients is 65 years.
+The cause is unknown, although certain gene mutations have been associated with the disorder.
+Males are affected more often than females.
+The median age of patients is 70 years (1).

-After myeloma, macroglobulinemia is the 2nd most common malignant disorder associated with a monoclonal gammopathy.
-Excessive amounts of IgM M-proteins (monoclonal immunoglobulin protein, which may consist of both heavy and light chains or of only one type of chain) can also accumulate in other disorders, causing manifestations similar to macroglobulinemia.
-Small monoclonal IgM components are present in the sera of about 5% of patients with B-cell non-Hodgkin lymphoma; this circumstance is termed macroglobulinemic lymphoma.
+After myeloma, macroglobulinemia is the second most common malignant disorder associated with a monoclonal gammopathy.
+Excessive amounts of IgM M-proteins (monoclonal immunoglobulin protein, which may consist of both heavy and light chains or uncommonly of only 1 type of chain) can also accumulate in other disorders, causing manifestations similar to macroglobulinemia.
+Patients with myeloma rarely show IgM monoclonal protein, but these patients present with the typical pathological and clinical features of myeloma.
+Importantly, these patients lack the MYD88 marker that is the hallmark of macroglobulinemia.
+Small monoclonal IgM components are present in the sera of approximately 5% of patients with B-cell non-Hodgkin lymphoma; this circumstance is termed macroglobulinemic lymphoma.
 Additionally, IgM M-proteins are occasionally present in patients with chronic lymphocytic leukemia or other lymphoproliferative disorders.

 Symptoms and Signs of Macroglobulinemia

-Most patients are asymptomatic, but some present with anemia or manifestations of hyperviscosity syndrome: fatigue, weakness, skin deposits, skin and mucosal bleeding, visual disturbances, headache, symptoms of peripheral neuropathy, and other changing neurologic manifestations.
+Most patients are asymptomatic, but some present with anemia or manifestations of hyperviscosity syndrome (eg, fatigue, weakness, skin deposits, skin and mucosal bleeding, visual disturbances, headache, symptoms of peripheral neuropathy, and other changing neurologic manifestations).
 An increased plasma volume can precipitate heart failure.
 Cold sensitivity, Raynaud syndrome, or recurring bacterial infections may occur.

 Examination may disclose lymphadenopathy, hepatosplenomegaly, and purpura (which rarely can be the first manifestation).
 Marked engorgement and localized narrowing of retinal veins, which resemble sausage links, suggests a hyperviscosity syndrome.
 Retinal hemorrhages, exudates, microaneurysms, and papilledema occur in late stages.